-'Over issuance of Securities' over-issuance of US securities under the Barclays Bank PLC's US shelf registration statements filed with the SEC in 2018 and 2019.
+'Over-issuance of Securities' Over-issuance of securities under Barclays Bank PLC's US shelf registration statements on Form F-3 filed with the US Securities and Exchange Commission in 2018 and 2019.

 'Over-the-counter (OTC) derivatives' Derivative contracts that are traded (and privately negotiated) directly between two parties.
 They offer flexibility because, unlike standardised exchange-traded products, they can be tailored to fit specific needs.